-To increase transparency in citizen-initiated petitions for Ballot Initiatives, Referendums, and Charter Amendments, should the City of Austin require that prior to the collection of signatures, a Notice of Intent be filed with the City Clerk?
+To increase transparency in citizen-initiated petitions for Ballot Initiatives, Referendums, and Charter Amendments, should the City of Austin require that, prior to the collection of signatures, a Notice of Intent be filed with the City Clerk?
 The Notice of Intent must include a copy of the proposed ordinance or charter amendment, the proposed ballot language, a one-sentence summary, public contact information for the filers of the Notice of Intent, and a sworn statement warning that providing false information on the Notice of Intent is subject to the penalty of perjury.
-The Notice of Intent must be signed by 5 qualified voters in the City of Austin.
+The Notice of Intent must be signed by 5 qualified voters in the City of Austin, or in the district of a council member a petition attempts to recall.
 The City Clerk will post all filed Notices of Intent on the City's website.